rust-lang/rust/src/doc/reference.md

 * `associated_types` - Allows type aliases in traits.
 Experimental.

+* `no_std` - Allows the `#![no_std]` crate attribute, which disables the implicit
+             `extern crate std`.
+This typically requires use of the unstable APIs behind the libstd "facade", such as libcore and libcollections.
+It may also cause problems when using syntax extensions, including `#[derive]`.

 If a feature is promoted to a language feature, then all existing programs will start to receive compilation warnings about #[feature] directives which enabled the new feature (because the directive is no longer necessary).
 However, if a